hpdic/hermes/INSTALL.md

-# Update on 11/9/2025, for CloudLab, assuming OpenFHE is installed
+# Update on 11/10/2025, for CloudLab, assuming OpenFHE is installed: https://github.com/hpdic/openfhe-development

 ## MySQL
 ```bash